demisto/content/Packs/XSIAMCompliance_NIST_800_53/README.md

 ## **What does this pack do?**
 - Install dashboard and report templates for the NIST 800-53 regulations.
-- Reference data that has been mapped to the data model.
+- Reference data that has been mapped to the Cortex Data Model (XDM).
 - Produce regulation evidence for audits.